Służewiec: Industrial district

-One of the multifamily residential buildings of Służewiec-Prototypy built in the 1960s.
+One of the apartment buildings of the housing estate of Służewiec-Prototypy built in the 1960s.

-Between 1960 and 1965, the housing estate of Służewiec-Prototypy, was built to the east of the industial area, between Lotników Avenue, Modzelewskiego Street, Bokserska Street, and Obrzeżna Street, with Rzymowskiego Street as its main axis.
+Between 1960 and 1965, the housing estate of Służewiec-Prototypy, was built to the east of the industrial area, between Lotników Avenue, Modzelewskiego Street, Bokserska Street, and Obrzeżna Street, with Rzymowskiego Street as its main axis.
 Consisting of high-rise multifamily buildings, the neighbourhood was constructed as a test ground for new technologies and urbanist solutions, such as various large-panel-system building techniques.
 The observation of various types of building techniques during and after their construction was intended to allow for the improvement of new projects, comparison of existing ones and implementation of cost-reducing solutions.
 It was the first and the largest research ground of its kind in Poland.
 The neighbourhood was designed with modernist apartment buildings.
 The neighbourhood was intended to provide housing for the employees of numerous factories in the nearby industrial district, located within walking distance of it.
 Currently, it is located within the City Information System area of Służew.

 In 1961, the headquarters of the Łukasiewicz Institute of Ceramics and Building Materials of the Łukasiewicz Research Network, then known as the Institute of Glass and Ceramics Industry, were moved to 9 Postępu Street in Służewiec.
 Currently, it is a national research institute of processing of nonmetal resources, including the manufacture of ceramics and building materials, mineral binding agents, and concrete.